EQAR/deqar-docs/docs/data_submission.md

 Sanity checks may result in **low-level flags** for the following reasons:

-* Report is on an organisation with a legal seat in or a programme delivered in a country in which the agency has not previously been active.
+* The report covers a provider with a legal seat in or a programme delivered in a country in which the agency has not previously been active.
-* Country of the programme (if specified) does not match any location country of any organisation covered.
+* Country of the programme (if specified) does not match any location country of any provider covered.
 * Programme-level report is "voluntary" and the programme's qualification level is not contained in the list of qualification levels of any of the higher education institutions specified
 * One or more PDF files of the report could not be downloaded (in case a URL was specified) or was not yet uploaded (using the specific API endpoint)

 In addition, the following data on agencies or institutions will automatically be complemented at flagging stage:

-* If the report is on an organisation with a legal seat in or a programme delivered in a country in which the agency has not previously been active, this country will automatically be added to the agency's profile.
+* If the report covers a provider with a legal seat in or a programme delivered in a country in which the agency has not previously been active, this **country is added to the agency's profile**.
-* Programme qualification level is added to a higher education institution's qualification levels if the report is "part of the obligatory EQA system".
+* The **programme qualification level** is added to a higher education institution's qualification levels if the report is "part of the obligatory EQA system".
-* Programme qualification level is always to an alternative provider's qualification levels.
+* The programme qualification level is always added to an alternative provider's qualification levels.

 ## Webform